 The Role of Technology in Chronic Care Management

 Chronic disease is a big issue that people have been facing for decades.
-A disease that usually takes months or longer in treatment may get worse over time.
+A disease that usually takes months or longer to treat may get worse over time.

 What’s more important is that patients face a lot of consequences while suffering from chronic diseases.